 Welcome to Embryo Core: Excavating a Coded Future.
-The project takes place in the Augustenborg forest and the Red Mansion of Augustiana Art Gallery.
-See the map of the area at the backpage of this booklet.
+The project takes place in the Red Mansion of Augustiana Art Gallery and the surroundings.
+Scroll down to see the map of the area.
 It is recommended to start at the Red Mansion and then go on to explore the outdoor installations.
-Look for color marked signs placed near each location.
+Look for signs placed near each location.
 Please take care and don’t disturb the installations.

 Looking at the map of Als you will see that the island vaguely resembles the shape of an embryo, with Augustenborg fjord being a navel-cord.
 A new scientific theory connects it to an exceptional phenomena that has been recently discovered near the coast of Augustenborg fjord.

 The Embryo Core network is made visible through geological, biological, archaeological and mythological studies of the area.
 It can be described as an ancient interspecific network of consciousness.
 The exact formation of the network is not fully known.
 The 80 million year old flint structures create an elaborate underground pattern that stretches for several kilometers along the shore.
 The structure seems to move and change, but due to lack of scientific data it is hard to understand how.
 It is noticed that external activities, such as thunderstorms have an enhancing effect on the network.
 The roots of the trees, fungi mycelium and moss colonies seem to follow the shape of the network and gain nourishment from it.